darkestdev/ParticleCast/README.md

 -- Part is referenced below.
 This can be a BasePart, Attachment or Model. local Part = workspace.BasePart

--- The CastObject is returned from the .new() constructor, {} Options are passed through here. local CastObject = ParticleCast.new(Part, {ParticleScale = 1.5})
+-- The CastObject is returned from the .new() constructor. local CastObject = ParticleCast.new(Part, {ParticleScale = 1.5})

 -- Emit all the ParticleEmitters from the Part.